Skip to main content

 Service Methods

-unlockVault(agent): Prompts for password and unlocks vault
+Prompts for password and unlocks the vault.
+Returns the vault data.

 const data = await vault.unlockVault(agent);

-lock(): Locks vault and clears cached password
+Locks the vault and clears cached password and data.

 await vault.lock();